When Can Baby Goats Go Outside ?

 Tips on How to Keep Baby Goats Warm

 You can take several steps to keep your baby goats warm and safe.
-The first and most obvious step is to let them nurse next to their mothers.
+The first and most obvious step is to let them nurse on their mothers.
 However, no matter how caring the mother is, baby goats can catch hypothermia in extremely low temperatures.
 As such, additional steps must be taken to make their living quarters more favorable to them.

 Keep Their Shelters Dry and Warm